zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

-* it is possible to use, in this expression, a special relation "has_<ACTION>_permission" where the subject is the user and the object is a any variable, meaning that the user needs to have permission to execute the action <ACTION> on the entities related to this variable
+* it is possible to use, in this expression, a special relation "has_<ACTION>_permission" where the subject is the user and the object is any variable, meaning that the user needs to have permission to execute the action <ACTION> on the entities related to this variable